llafuente/js-2dmath/docs/collision-sat.markdown

   A simple library for determining intersections of circles and polygons using the Separating Axis Theorem.

-<a name="Collision.SAT-Response"></a>
-* **Response** ()

-  ## Response

-  An object representing the result of an intersection.
-Contains:

-   * The two objects participating in the intersection

-   * The Vec2 representing the minimum change necessary to extract the first object from the second one (as well as a unit Vec2 in that direction and the magnitude of the overlap)

-   * Whether the first object is entirely inside the second, and vice versa.

 <a name="Collision.SAT-getPointInCircle"></a>
 * **getPointInCircle** (*vec2*: Vec2, *circle*: Circle): Boolean